Vasundhra-Gupta/ADA/README.md

 ## 12. Single Source Shortest Path

 ### Problem :-

-Given a multistage graph represented as an adjacency matrix (with INT_MAX meaning no edge), the task is to find the shortest path from the source (first node) to the destination (last node).
+The problem is to find the shortest path from a given source vertex to all other vertices in a weighted, directed graph using **Dijkstra's algorithm**.
+The graph is represented by an adjacency matrix where each element represents the weight of the edge between two vertices, and INT_MAX signifies no direct edge between them.
+The goal is to compute the minimum distance and the corresponding path from the source to all other vertices.
-This graph is Directed Acyclic and structured in stages.

 ### Solution :-

--   Use a backward approach, starting from the destination node and computing the shortest distances in reverse.
--   Maintain an array fdist[] to store the minimum cost from each node to the destination.
+- Initialize distances to all vertices and set the path from the source.
--   Another array d[] stores the next node in the shortest path.
--   Loop from the second-last node to the first, and check for all forward connections to compute the optimal cost recursively.
+- Use a greedy approach to select the unvisited vertex with the smallest distance.
+- Update the distances and paths of neighboring vertices if a shorter path is found.
--   Finally, build the path using the d[] array starting from the source.
+- Repeat until all vertices are visited, yielding the shortest paths and distances from the source.

 ```cpp
 #include <iostream>